 Kol Eliyahu, Divrei Eliyahu: A baby's bones are due to his father; his flesh is due to his mother.
 You are my bone and flesh, for both your father (our grandfathers were brothers) and mother are related to me.
 3

-Tosfos ha'Shalem (4, from Bereishis Rabah): Lavan recognized that Yakov is Tam (pure, simple).
-He could not swindle a stranger like he could swindle Yakov.
+Tosfos ha'Shalem (4, from Bereishis Rabah): Lavan recognized that Yaakov is Tam (pure, simple).
+He could not swindle a stranger like he could swindle Yaakov.

-Yakov had nothing now!
-Perhaps he intended for what Yakov will acquire or inherit.
+Yaakov had nothing now!
+Perhaps he intended for what Yaakov will acquire or inherit.
 (PF)